How to Delete All Tweets from Twitter

 In this tutorial, we will show you how to delete tweets in a host of ways.

 Deleting your tweets from the platform is very straightforward.

-- Open the Twitter app on your phone or tablet or go to Twitter.com on desktop.
+- Open the Twitter app on your phone or tablet or go to Twitter.com on your desktop.

-- Simply find the tweet that you want to delete.
+- Find the tweet that you want to delete.

 - Tap the downward-facing arrow to the tweet’s right.
 Select Delete (browser) or Delete Tweet (mobile/tablet app).

 This is pretty much how you can delete any tweet.
 It is the way to go if you are not active on Twitter.
-In other words, if you have only tweeted 10 or fewer times, just delete those tweets and you are good.
+In other words, if you have only tweeted ten or fewer times, just delete those tweets, and you are good.

 However, seeing as you are here, chances are that you have many more tweets to worry about.
 You might want to delete all tweets before a particular date, you might want to get rid of all tweets made in a specific year, or perhaps you want to delete all tweets that contain a specific word.

 Unfortunately, Twitter does not offer a function that allows you to customize your tweet deletion.
 What Twitter offers is as plain as it comes – deleting tweets one by one – as the original plan was to have genuine moments of tweets that can not be edited or deleted.
 Thankfully, the internet offers many solutions – people have come up with various options that actually allow you to delete your tweets with plenty of options.

 There are several third-party services available to help you mass-delete Tweets.
 We’ll show you which ones will work best for your needs in our tutorials below.
 Some services allow you to filter by date, while others allow you to filter by keywords.
 Fortunately, most services are free, but you do need to allow access to your Twitter account, so it’s vital that you choose one that’s trustworthy.

 One of the most all-encompassing and straightforward is tweetdelete.net.
 But, you can’t use this one to filter by dates or keywords.